-To be considered for admission to Regular or Special Standing, a prospective student must submit a complete application for admission to Graduate College.
+To be considered for admission to Regular or Special Standing, a prospective student must submit a complete application for admission to Graduate & Adult Studies.
 A complete application for admission consists of the following:

-- A completed Graduate College Application form, and
+- A completed Graduate & Adult Studies Admissions Application form, and

-- Official transcripts from all high schools (GED) and undergraduate institutions the student attended.
+- Official copies of transcripts from all undergraduate institutions the student attended.

 These policies apply to the Semester Program/On Campus students only.
 Graduate College Students will need to consult the Graduate College Regulations.